Incineration: CO2

 As for other complete combustion processes, nearly all of the carbon content in the waste is emitted as CO2 to the atmosphere.
 MSW contains approximately the same mass fraction of carbon as CO2 itself (27%), so incineration of 1 ton of MSW produces approximately 1 ton of CO2.

-If the waste was landfilled, 1 ton of MSW would produce approximately 62 m3 methane via the anaerobic decomposition of the biodegradable part of the waste.
+If the waste was landfilled without prior stabilization (typically via anaerobic digestion), 1 ton of MSW would produce approximately 62 m3 methane via the anaerobic decomposition of the biodegradable part of the waste.
 Since the global warming potential of methane is 34 and the weight of 62 cubic meters of methane at 25 degrees Celsius is 40.7 kg, this is equivalent to 1.38 ton of CO2, which is more than the 1 ton of CO2 which would have been produced by incineration.
 In some countries, large amounts of landfill gas are collected.
 Still the global warming potential of the landfill gas emitted to atmosphere is significant.
 In the US it was estimated that the global warming potential of the emitted landfill gas in 1999 was approximately 32% higher than the amount of CO2 that would have been emitted by incineration.
 Since this study, the global warming potential estimate for methane has been increased from 21 to 35, which alone would increase this estimate to almost the triple GWP effect compared to incineration of the same waste.

 In addition, nearly all biodegradable waste has biological origin.
 This material has been formed by plants using atmospheric CO2 typically within the last growing season.
 If these plants are regrown the CO2 emitted from their combustion will be taken out from the atmosphere once more.

 Such considerations are the main reason why several countries administrate incineration of biodegradable waste as renewable energy.
 The rest – mainly plastics and other oil and gas derived products – is generally treated as non-renewables.

 Different results for the CO2 footprint of incineration can be reached with different assumptions.
 Local conditions (such as limited local district heating demand, no fossil fuel generated electricity to replace or high levels of aluminium in the waste stream) can decrease the CO2 benefits of incineration.

 The methodology and other assumptions may also influence the results significantly.
 For example, the methane emissions from landfills occurring at a later date may be neglected or given less weight, or biodegradable waste may not be considered CO2 neutral.
 A study by Eunomia Research and Consulting in 2008 on potential waste treatment technologies in London demonstrated that by applying several of these (according to the authors) unusual assumptions the average existing incineration plants performed poorly for CO2 balance compared to the theoretical potential of other emerging waste treatment technologies.